chrisrzhou/quotes/src/quotes.md

 > Since mankind's Dawn, a handful of oppressors have accepted the responsibility over lives that we should have accepted for ourselves.
 By doing so, they took our power.
 By doing nothing, we gave it away.

 @V #anarchy #power

+> Yes, we were crazy, we were kinky, we were Nazis, all those things that people say.
+We were also doing something because we believed in it.
+We were attempting, through our personal efforts, to make our country a safer and better place to live in.
+Individually, working on our separate patches of turf, we did too much good in our respective communities to be written off as mere aberration, whether social, or sexual or psychological.

+@Watchman #individualism

+> In twelve seconds time, I drop the photograph to the sand at my feet, walking away.
+It's already lying there, twelve seconds into the future.

+@Dr. Manhattan #fate #choice

+> As I come to understand Vietnam and what it implies about the human condition, I also realize that few humans will permit themselves such an understanding.
+Blake's different.
+He understands perfectly, and he doesn't care.

+@Dr. Manhattan #absurdism

+> Things have their shape in time, not space alone.
+Some marble blocks have statues within them, embedded in their future.

+@Dr. Manhattan #fate

+> This rudderless world is not shaped by vague metaphysical forces.
+It is not God who kills the children.
+Not fate that butchers them or destiny that feeds them to the dogs.
+It’s us.
+Only us.

+@Rorsharch #fate #actions

+Once upon a time, in some out of the way corner of that universe which is dispersed into numberless twinkling solar systems, there was a star upon which clever beasts invented knowing.
+That was the most arrogant and mendacious minute of “world history,” but nevertheless, it was only a minute.
+After nature had drawn a few breaths, the star cooled and congealed, afnd the clever beasts had to die.

+@Friedrich Nietzsche #nihilism

+We have labored long to build a heaven, only to find it populated with horrors.

+@Watchmen #suffering

+It is the oldest ironies that are still the most satisfying: man, when preparing for bloody war, will orate loudly and most eloquently in the name of peace.
+Never before has man pursued global harmony more vocally while amassing stockpiles of weapons so devstating in their effect.
+The second world war - we were told - was the War to End Wars.
+The development of the atomic bomb is the Weapon to End Wars.
+And yet wars continue.

+@Dr Manhattan #wars #irony